Student accommodation in Leicester

 Bills are usually included in your rent, so you won’t have to pay anything extra on top of it.
 Make sure you check to see if this is the case with the property you choose however, as different properties have different policies.

 Can I see the property before I move in?

-Many of the property pages we list in Leicester have an excellent array of photos, videos and even virtual tours, so even if you can’t see the property before moving in, you’ll be able to get a good idea of what the property will look like.
+Many of the properties we list in Leicester have an excellent array of photos, videos and even virtual tours on the property pages, so even if you can’t see the property before moving in, you’ll be able to get a good idea of what the property will look like.